Seduced and Betrayed

-Seduced and Betrayed is a 1995 American television erotic thriller film directed by Félix Enríquez Alcalá.
-It stars Susan Lucci, David Charvet, Mary Ellen Trainor & Gabrielle Carteris.
+Seduced and Betrayed is a 1995 American television erotic thriller film starring Susan Lucci and David Charvet.
+Directed by Félix Enríquez Alcalá, it also features Mary Ellen Trainor and Gabrielle Carteris.
 The film debuted on April 24, 1995 on NBC.

 Plot

-A beautiful but equally dangerous widow won't take "no" for an answer as she draws a dedicated family man into a world of passion, deceit and betrayal, threatening to destroy him in the process.

-When a scheming widow hires a young contractor to renovate her home, she quickly turns the arrangement into much more than just a construction job.
-As she manipulates her young employee into a torrid affair, her target finally gives in for one night of passion.
-Realizing what he has done, the younger man insists that he cannot continue the relationship, but he soon finds that much more than his reputation is at stake.
+A wealthy, beautiful and dangerous widow in Phoenix refuses to take "no" for an answer as she draws a young married carpenter into a world of passion, deceit and betrayal, threatening to destroy him in the process.
+After hiring him to renovate her home, she quickly turns the arrangement into much more than just a construction job.
+As she manipulates the contractor, he finally gives in for one night of passion.
+Realizing what he has done, the younger man insists that he cannot continue the affair, but he soon finds that much more than his reputation is at stake.